Adrthegamedev/ArchipelagoCorruObserver/docs/setup_en.md

 2. Before doing anything, move your mouse to the top-left corner and click on the sys menu.

 3. Under "Mindspike Data Management" -> "Advanced Operations" -> "Modification URL List", input `https://adrthegamedev.github.io/ArchipelagoCorruObserver/archipelago.js`.
+Then, input your multiworld connection information into the "Archipelago Connection settings" tab that appears.
 Other mods linked to the world will be automatically initialised for you.